UchuuJ/roman-numerals-test/readme.md

 The Following are required to install this application.

 - A POSIX system (Linux or Mac)
-- PHP 7.1+ (going to Test it on PHP 8 before I submit)
+- PHP 8.1
 - NodeJS v18.14.0
-- composer
+- composer 2.20
-- Laravel 6+
+- Laravel 10

 #### Installing
 To install:

-Downlaod Composer and make it an executable.
+Download Composer and make it an executable.

 ````